OVS-Kernel Hardware Acceleration

 The interface is read-only.

-New steering rules cannot be inserted/deleted w hile the dump is being created,
+New steering rules cannot be inserted or deleted w hile the dump is being created,

-The steering information is dumped in the CSV form in the following format:
+The steering information is dumped in CSV form in the following format:

 <object_type>,<object_ID>, <object_info>,...,<object_info>